Our school philosophy is simple: to run the best schools available anywhere, at any price.

 New Racer Schools (NRS) provide the certification required to club race with the AFM.

 Important note: The word "school" can be misleading.
-"New Racer School" is what the AFM calls this program.
-We would call it something like "AFM Race Certification Testing".
-In-depth instruction is provided in class with half hour lessons run throughout the day covering a wide range of information you need to know.
-However, the track portion of the NRS is not meant to be instructional, generally.
-You may get help if an instructor monitoring safety pulls you over or has you follow him around.
-You likely will get some good advice during your 20 minute evaluation.
-If you are proactive about on-track help you probably will get some too.
-But think of the NRS like a DMV driving test.
+Think of the NRS like a DMV driving test.
 Your time on the track is not for learning to ride or race better but to demonstrate that you are ready to race safely and capably.
 The NRS does not teach you how to become a better racer.
-It is a certification test.
-If riding or racing instruction is what you seek you should attend our novice, intermediate, or racing schools.
+If riding or racing instruction is what you seek you should attend our novice or intermediate schools

 Without question, it is always a good idea to get plenty of track experience before attempting to race.
 Very few fast street riders are fast track riders without experience.
 We have no rules that say you must have a certain level of experience.
 But we have found that the best candidates for racing have at least a year or more of track experience (several track days at a minimum).